 Extracted from our selling tenanted property post, the calculator allows you to weigh up the cost differences between disposing with tenants vs. refurbishing and then selling:

-Selling a property in this ‘piecemeal’ fashion is best via the open market (typically through an estate agency).
+Selling a property in this ‘piecemeal’ fashion is best via the open market (through an estate agency or auction house).

 In such circumstances, these properties are sold more as a project.
 First-time buyers, for instance, who are willing to do the work and put their own stamp on the home are often keen.